-The estimated fair value of forward month commodity contracts (derivatives) reflected in the accompanying consolidated balance sheets were as follows at the dates indicated (in thousands):
+The estimated fair value of forward month derivative instruments reflected in the accompanying consolidated balance sheets were as follows at the dates indicated (in thousands):

 Balance Sheet Location and Amount

 Current Assets Other Assets Current Liabilities Other Liabilities

-December 31, 2022
+December 31, 2023

 Asset derivatives:

-Fair value forward hydrocarbon commodity

-contracts at gross valuation \$ - \$ - \$- \$-
+Fair value forward hydrocarbon derivative instruments at gross valuation \$ - \$ - \$ - \$-

 Liability derivatives:

-Fair value forward hydrocarbon commodity

-contracts at gross valuation - - 330
+Fair value forward hydrocarbon derivative instruments at gross valuation - - - -

-Less counterparty offsets - - -
+Less counterparty offsets - -

-As reported fair value contracts \$ - \$ - \$330 \$-
+As reported fair value contracts \$ - \$ - \$- \$-

-December 31, 2021
+December 31, 2022

 Asset derivatives:

-Fair value forward hydrocarbon commodity

-contracts at gross valuation \$347 \$- \$- \$-
+Fair value forward hydrocarbon derivative instruments at gross valuation \$ - \$- \$- \$ -

 Liability derivatives:

-Fair value forward hydrocarbon commodity

-contracts at gross valuation - - 324 -
+Fair value forward hydrocarbon derivative instruments at gross valuation - - 330 -

 Less counterparty offsets - - - -

-As reported fair value contracts \$347 \$- \$324 -
+As reported fair value contracts \$ - \$- \$330 \$ -

-We only enter into commodity contracts with creditworthy counterparties and evaluate our exposure to significant counterparties on an ongoing basis.
-At December 31, 2022 and 2021, we were not holding nor have we posted any collateral to support our forward month fair value derivative activity.
+We only enter into derivative instruments with creditworthy counterparties and evaluate our exposure to significant counterparties on an ongoing basis.
+At December 31, 2023 and 2022, we were not holding nor have we posted any collateral to support our forward month fair value derivative activity.
 We are not subject to any credit-risk related trigger events.
 We have no other financial investment arrangements that would serve to offset our derivative contracts.

-Forward month commodity contracts (derivatives) reflected in the accompanying consolidated statements of operations were as follows for the periods indicated (in thousands):
+Forward month derivative instruments reflected in the accompanying consolidated statements of operations were as follows for the periods indicated (in thousands):

-Gai Gains (Losses)

-Year End Year Ended December 3
+Gains (Losses) Year Ended December 31

-2022 2021 2020
+2023 2022 2

-Revenues - marketing \$(23) \$14 \$9
+Revenues - marketing \$- \$(23) \$14

-Costs and expenses - marketing 330 - -
+330 -